mbagiev/machine-learning-experiments/README.md

 # machine-learning-experiments
-A collection of notebooks with experiments on machine learning algorithms
+A collection of my notebooks with experiments on machine learning algorithms